-This is a unique concept.
 The Emporium Kitchen & Wine Market in Fort Collins is a farm-to-table-style restaurant with a wine market in the middle of it.
 So instead of ordering marked-up bottles and glasses of wine with dinner, you can order your meal, then get up and walk to the open-air wine shelves and pick out your bottle, just like you would in a liquor store.
-And also like in a liquor store, these bottles are priced at market value, not marked up to restaurant prices.
-This means you can get a $15 bottle of wine to enjoy with your meal.
-(Or if you want to really splurge, find bottles up to $150 each.)

 Catch Live Music

-As you would expect in a good college town, the live music scene in Fort Collins is hoppin'.
-There are the established venues, like the historic Aggie Theater, where you can catch national names.
-For something different, there are also smaller and newer venues, like Magic Rat Live Music or the Sunset Lounge.
+As you would expect in a good college town, the live music scene in Fort Collins is top-notch.
+There are a number of established venues like the historic Aggie Theater where you can catch national names, but for something different, there are also smaller and newer venues like Magic Rat Live Music or the Sunset Lounge.

 Try a Flavor of the Past

-The Silver Grill is known for its monstrous, homemade cinnamon rolls, made fresh daily and oozing with naughty frosting deliciousness.
+If you're looking for something to eat that is uniquely local and traditional to Fort Collins, look no further than the Silver Grill Cafe, which is known for its monstrous, homemade cinnamon rolls made fresh daily and oozing with naughty frosting deliciousness.

 Play on the Poudre

 No visit to Colorado would be complete without spending plenty of time outdoors.
-Fort Collins is home to an impressive river, the Poudre River, which can be the focal point of a great getaway.
-If you're an experienced kayaker, these waters will challenge you.
-During calmer run-off (i.e. not in the springtime or early summer, when rapids can be wild), some people (especially college students) like to tube down the Poudre.
+Fort Collins is home to an impressive river, the Poudre River, which can serve as the focal point of a great getaway.
+If you're an experienced kayaker, these waters will challenge you, but during calmer run-off (i.e. not in the springtime or early summer, when rapids can be wild), some people (especially college students) like to tube down the Poudre.